 By July 1, 2033, a recommendation must be made to the Governor and Legislature about the future disposition of Devens.
 At issue is whether it will revert back to the host communities, become a new town, or operate under some type of hybrid arrangement.
 Disposition is about more than just the economic consequences on Harvard.
 Any outcome should consider the residents' best interests and how to insure they become fully empowered in a viable community.
 Some Harvard officials think a decision should be made sooner and that MassDevelopment should have an "exit strategy" that the three towns can review and understand.
 MassDevelopment has about 240 more acres of land in Harvard to develop under the existing Devens Reuse Plan.
-From time to time there have been efforts to amend the Reuse Plan, but since all three towns have to approve any amendments to it, MassDevelopment has a vital interest in future decisions about Devens because some 60 percent of the land area at Devens is part of Harvard's historical lands, and it represents about 15% of Harvard's total area.
+From time to time there have been efforts to amend the Reuse Plan, but since all three towns have to approve any amendments to it, MassDevelopment has found it difficult to align the redevelopment process with changing market conditions.
+Harvard has a vital interest in future decisions about Devens because some 60 percent of the land area at Devens is part of Harvard's historical lands, and it represents about 15% of Harvard's total area.